su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Heated_Cylinders.md

 ### Running SU2

-The CHT simulation for the provided mesh  will execute relatively, given that the coupled outer loop has to converge to a interface temperature solution as well.
+The CHT simulation for the provided mesh will execute relatively quick, given that the coupled outer loop has to converge to a interface temperature solution as well.
 To run this test case, follow these steps at a terminal command line:
  1. Move to the directory containing the config files and the mesh files.
 Make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
  2. Run the executable by entering